Heavy Fire: Games

+Special Operations

-Special OperationsHeavy Fire: Special Operations is an on-rails arcade shooter developed by Teyon for the WiiWare and Nintendo 3DS.
+Heavy Fire: Special Operations is an on-rails arcade shooter developed by Teyon for the WiiWare and Nintendo 3DS.
 It first appeared as a WiiWare title in North America on July 26, 2010 and in the PAL region on December 31, 2010.
-An updated version for the Nintendo 3DS, called Heavy Fire: Special Operations 3D, was released on September 13, 2012 in North America, and on October 25, 2012 in the PAL region for the Nintendo eShop.Heavy Fire: Special Operations is a shooting game set in Somalia where players join the elite special force fighting against terrorists.
+An updated version for the Nintendo 3DS, called Heavy Fire: Special Operations 3D, was released on September 13, 2012 in North America, and on October 25, 2012 in the PAL region for the Nintendo eShop.

+Heavy Fire: Special Operations is a shooting game set in Somalia where players join the elite special force fighting against terrorists.
 A player starts the game as a Private equipped with a pistol and his goal is to eliminate opponents and gain as many points as possible to advance in the military hierarchy.
 Players can get several bonuses and perform combos like ‘Leader Kill’, ‘Demolition Man’, ‘Lord of Destruction’ and others, helping to achieve a higher score.
 Missions can be run using the light-gun from the ground, Humvee or Blackhawk.

 There are 6 ranks to achieve: Private First Class, Corporal, Sergeant, Staff Sergeant, Master Sergeant and Sergeant Major.
 Each of them is linked to one of 7 specific guns, so the more points are gathered, the better the weapon can be used.

 The game provides a single-player and a co-operative multiplayer mode, both supporting the Wii Zapper peripheral on the WiiWare version.